micahwoods/micahwoods.github.io/_posts/2017-07-06-rethink-throw-spray-tank-si.md

 ![inu no ashiato in Hilo](/img/korai_curvularia.jpg)

 Maybe Si helps with something.
-But I'd prefer to manage turf without adding extra.
+But I'd prefer to manage turf without adding any extra.

+For more about this, see:

+* [Silica and green speed](http://www.blog.asianturfgrass.com/2015/02/silica-and-green-speed.html), in which I ask, "So if silica does make greens faster, shouldn't zoysia greens be lightning fast?"
+* The first half of [this post on N & MLSN](http://www.blog.asianturfgrass.com/2015/03/n-mlsn-whats-the-connection.html), in which I wrote "We'll get to the N below.
+But wow!
+I didn't know silica was such a hot topic!"